Technus/TME1/README.md

 Otherwise to run the app it expects the connection string to be placed in secure store (or env. variable) under the name of TME1.

+Minimal testing was developed using TDD practices.
+By starting to implement with the most naive approach.
+Throwing not implmemented exceptions.

 # Projects in solution

-Abstractions - Where Interfaces and Enums are defined Tests - Where tests are defined (Could be split to different assemblies, but that was not real requirement) ServerCore - Where Entity Framework Core based Database Access Persistence is implemented ServerAPI - Where the ASP.NET Core REST API is implemented ClientCore - Where the REST API headless client is implemented ClientApp - Where the WPF Graphical interface is implemented
+Abstractions - Where Interfaces and Enums are defined TestCommon - Where testing utilities reside

+ServerTests - Where server tests are defined ServerCore - Where Entity Framework Core based Database Access Persistence is implemented ServerAPI - Where the ASP.NET Core REST API is implemented

+ClientTests - Where client tests are defined ClientCore - Where the REST API headless client is implemented ClientApp - Where the WPF Graphical interface is implemented